Chapter 7: Safety for Students in School

 February 10 1997: Halbig collects on a debt.

-February 21, 1997: Wolfgang Hablig gets his gun stolen by a student at his school
+February 21, 1997: Wolfgang Hablig gets his gun stolen by a students at his school

 Police: Teen Sold Stolen Gun To Student